grafana/intro-to-mltp/README.md

 In the following examples, the in-built `compose` command is used with a latest version of Docker (for example, `docker compose up`).
 If using an older version of Docker with a separate Docker Compose binary, ensure that `docker compose` is replaced with `docker-compose`.

 Data is emitted from the microservice application and stored in Loki, Tempo, and Prometheus.
 You can login to the Grafana service to visualize this data.

+*Note:* The OpenTelemetry Collector does not currently include an exporter for Pyroscope, and therefore the Docker Compose manifest for the OpenTelemetry Collector does not support the export of profiles.

 To execute the environment and login: